-Any updates to the Stratton's Flood Hazard regulations that were more restrictive than they are now would apply only to new development and new protection areas.
+Future more restrictive updates to the Stratton's Flood Hazard regulations would apply only to new development and new protection areas.
 Existing development would be grandfathered and could continue to operate within the area, until it suffers major damage or is substantially improved, at which point it has to come into compliance with flood regulations.
-Potential strategies to protect the Flood Hazard area could cover a wide range of options, including:
+Potential strategies to protect Flood Hazard Areas could cover a wide range of options, including the following:

-• Increasing Development Standards - Communities can choose to increase the requirements for new developments in the floodplain while still allowing all or most forms of development.
-Examples include limiting fill or impervious surface and encouraging stormwater controls, such as rain gardens, to minimize flood peaks.

-• Additional River Corridor Protection Areas - Some communities have created an area that extends beyond the mapped flood hazard areas.
-Often this River Corridor Protection Area uses fluvial erosion hazard data as part of its basis, but can also include simple setbacks from rivers in all parts of the community as a way to deter development in areas that may erode in the event of severe flooding.
-Other locally known areas that flood can be included in these protections such as confluences and gravel deposition areas.
+- Increase Development Standards Communities can choose to increase requirements for new developments in the floodplain, while still allowing all or most forms of development.
+Examples include limiting fill or impervious surface and encouraging stormwater controls, such as rain gardens, to minimize flood peaks. - Additional River Corridor Protection Communities can create an area that extends beyond the mapped flood hazard areas.
+Often this River Corridor protection uses fluvial erosion hazard data as part of its basis, but can also include simple setbacks from rivers and streams as a way to deter development in areas that may erode in the event of severe flooding.
+Other locally known areas that flood can be included in these protected areas, such as confluences and gravel deposition areas.

 Future revisions to the Stratton Flood Hazard regulations will require input from the community regarding the level of regulation they believe is necessary to protect citizens and their buildings from severe flood hazard events.
-Communities have a broad range of flexibility in which to regulate the flood hazard area.
-For example, a community could prohibit commercial development in the floodplain everywhere except a village, because in some communities such a restriction would be damaging to the village center.
+Communities have a broad range of flexibility in which to regulate flood hazard areas.
+A community, for example, could prohibit commercial development in the floodplain everywhere except a village, because in some communities such a restriction would be damaging to the village center.